uschiLaa/galahr/README.md

 ## Example

 You can launch the Shiny app with the default dataset or your own dataset.
+Once it appears in the RStudio Viewer, choose \`Open in Browser’ for the best layout.
 The GUI also lets you upload a new dataset that is read from .csv format.

 ``` r
 library(galahr)